 The Uyuni salt flat, Salar de Uyuni Bolivia, is one of the largest salt flats in the world and an absolute highlight in Bolivia.
 This immense white salt flat, together with the beautiful clear blue sky, is a view that will leave you speechless and you will never forget.
 The salt flat, called Salar de Uyuni is best explored by jeep, where you drive on the salt flats for hours and visit special rock formations, with ancient cacti.
 The last 8 years I have been visiting this unique area every year.
 In this article I‘ll tell you everything you want to know about this natural wonder in Bolivia, the possibilities to visit the area for a Uyuni salt flats day tour, and the best insider tips based on my experiences over the years.

-What is the Salar de Uyuni, Bolivia ?
+What is the Salar de Uyuni in Bolivia

 In the rainy season, between November and March, the Salar turns into a lake, where one can paddle and take amazing pictures, as clouds endlessly reflect on the surface of the water.

-Different trips to the salt flats are offered in the town of Uyuni.
-These are all jeep tours, as this is the fastest and safest way to get around the salt flat.
-There are day trips or multi-day tours, where you spend the night in small villages around the salt flats.
-Most tours start in the morning.
-It is best to negotiate a slot as early as possible, so that you are ahead of the other tours.
-During a tour, you will drive for hours on the immense salt flat, enjoy the breathtaking views and get out to take beautiful pictures.
-Or if you want to be creative, play around with the perspective and create the most funny pictures.
+Most salt flat tours start in Uyuni town.
+These are all jeep tours, as this is the fastest and safest way to get around the salt flats.
+There are day trips or multi-day tours, where you spend the night in small villages around the salar.
+During a tour, you will drive for hours on the white salt, able to enjoy breathtaking views and take beautiful pictures.
+If you want to be creative, don’t forge to play around with different perspective sand create cool pictures.

 Isla Incahuasi & Isla Pescado | Salar de Uyuni, Bolivia